 In his younger days, while at the herring fishing, he met Ann Flett whom he married in 1886.
 She was a cook for his older sister Janetta, Mrs Charles Sinclair, in Stromness.
 Within a few years, he rented his own croft, Elster near Lyness in North Walls.
-By 1901, he had moved to Lyness Point, another croft.
+[Update August 2022 – I am now unsure of this, see this blog.)
+In 1899, he moved to another croft at Lyness Point.
 (Map – Elster is between Pittaquoy and Gear)

 I’m still searching for a photograph of that area before Lyness as a whole was taken over as a naval base.

 The First War brought many trials, including naval men who landed and walked over John’s very conveniently placed croft.

 “The grass and crops are trodden and spoiled, so that as I pointed out the tenant is only able to keep the same stock and make the same profit on the two places he now holds as he formerly did on the one”, wrote the factor Duncan J Robertson.
 The second croft was East Millbay which he was certainly renting from 1910.

 John was prepared to accept £3.10.0 compensation for damage done over the previous three years.
 His rent at the time was £7.5.0.
 (I am grateful to Brian Budge, Orkney military historian, for this information from TNA ADM 116/1546 Lyness – Establishment of base 1916-1918.)